KAS-L1/HRMS_TEMPLATE/README.md

   - Follow installation instructions for your OS

 - **Web Server**:
+  - Use AWamp or Laragon for development
   - Use Apache or Nginx for production
-  - Laravel's built-in server for development

 - **Database**:
   - MySQL, PostgreSQL, or SQLite